 As a potential solution to night sweats, many turn to the idea of having a quick shower before bed.
 Let’s look at the benefits of a night-time shower:

 Whilst a hot shower or bath will temporarily raise our temperature, it actually serves to cool us down once you’re dry.
-Our internal body clocks release hormones close to our bedtime that ensures our body temperature drops by about a degree, making us feel tired.
-Having a shower at 1 to 2 hours before going to sleep can help this process, pushing you to feel sleepy and hopefully nod off quicker than usual.
+Our internal body clocks release hormones close to our bedtime that ensure our body temperature drops by about a degree, making us feel tired.
+Having a shower 1 to 2 hours before going to sleep can help this process, pushing you to feel sleepy and hopefully nod off quicker than usual.

-Not only does showering help open and clean your pores, doing so in the evening helps remove the toxins and oils that have built up throughout the day.
+Not only does showering help open and clean your pores, but doing so in the evening helps remove the toxins and oils that have built up throughout the day.
 If you prefer to shower in the morning, it’s still a good idea to wash your face in the evening for this reason.

 Studies have shown that bathing at night prompts various bodily functions to make you feel sleepy.
-When compared to those who showered in the morning, the studies revealed that night-time bathers experienced high quality of sleep and felt more refreshed.
+When compared to those who showered in the morning, the studies revealed that night-time bathers experienced the high quality of sleep and felt more refreshed.